tvn9/reactgo/README.md

 # React and Go

-Working with React and Go
+Working with React and Go to build a single page application.